Advising

 As a student in the College of Social Sciences, you have access to the ACCESS office (Dean Hall 3, in the basement), which specializes in CSS programs.
 Advisers in this office will help you to make sure that you are on track to graduate and meet all of your requirements.

-If you are planning to graduate within the next academic year?
-You need to complete the Major Requirement Form and meet with the ACCESS staff to ensure and verify you have all of the credits you need.
+If you are planning to graduate within the next academic year, you need to meet with the ACCESS staff to ensure and verify you have all of the credits you need.